yunusinan/age_distortion/README.md

    eta_min: the final (and minimum) eta value to compute the average cost

-   eta_num: number of eta values that the algorithm is run
+   eta_num: number of eta values the algorithm is run

    imp_num: support size of the importance distribution, i.e. |V|.

-   imp_dist: the importance distribution must be given here.
+   imp_dist: the importance distribution is given here.
 E.g., for V = {1,20} and P(V = 20) = 0.3, one must enter 1 0.7 20 0.3.
 The number of arguments must be 2*|V|

    sp_dist: the speaking distribution.
 There are 4 possible choices.